-Under Alternative 2, it is recommended that Congress officially establish Curecanti as an NRA with a legislated boundary, and that the 1965 MOA between the Bureau of Reclamation and the National Park Service be revised accordingly.
-The Bureau of Reclamation, pursuant to Reclamation law, the revised MOA, and other applicable laws and regulations, would operate, maintain, replace, and expand (as necessary) dams, reservoirs, power plants, access roads, and other related facilities associated with two Reclamation projects.
-The National Park Service, pursuant to Reclamation law, NPS law, including the new legislation establishing the NRA, the revised MOA, and other applicable laws and regulations, would manage the natural and cultural resources, recreational opportunities, and associated facilities within the proposed NRA.
+Under Alternative 2, it is recommended that Congress legislatively establish Curecanti as a National Recreation Area with a new legislated boundary, and that the 1965 MOA between the Bureau of Reclamation and the National Park Service be revised accordingly.
+The Bureau of Reclamation, pursuant to Reclamation law, the revised MOA, and other applicable laws and regulations, would operate, maintain, replace, and expand (as necessary) dams, reservoirs, power plants, access roads, and other related facilities associated with two Reclamation projects; and they and their assigns would have unrestricted access to their lands and land interests, water and water interests, and facilities.
+The legislation would designate the National Park Service to be responsible for managing the natural, cultural, and recreational resources, visitor use and education, and associated facilities.
+Such management would be pursuant to Reclamation law, NPS law, including the new legislation establishing the NRA, the revised MOA, and other applicable laws and regulations.
 Under this alternative, the permanence of the National Park Service as the manager of these resources would be assured.